Who can Man City get in the Champions League draw?

 Who can Manchester City get in the Champions League draw?

-Manchester City will find out their last-16 fate on Monday after winning Group G
+Manchester City will find out their last-16 fate today after winning Group G

-Manchester City cruised through their Champions League group unbeaten to reach the last 16 and now they will find out their opponents for the first knockout round in Monday’s draw.
+Manchester City cruised through their Champions League group unbeaten to reach the last 16 and now they will find out their opponents for the first knockout round in today’s draw.

 City rarely broke sweat as they began Group G with a 4-0 win over Sevilla, a 2-1 triumph against Borussia Dortmund and a 5-0 thumping of FC Copenhagen.